d-morrison/IntroStatActivities/_book/05-A07-EDA-two-quantitative-PartA.md

 \vspace{0.8in}

-10. The prediction in Q9 is an example of what?
+10. The prediction in question 9 is an example of what?

 \vspace{0.3in}